iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 - [Use DNS Policy for Geo-Location Based Traffic Management with Primary Servers](https://learn.microsoft.com/en-us/windows-server/networking/dns/deploy/primary-geo-location)

 Pros:
-- The same as for 3.3.2: This approach allows resolution of the same privatelink name to different IPs depending on the client VNet to allow effective traffic routing
+- The same as for 3.3.2: this approach allows resolution of the same privatelink name to different IPs depending on the client VNet to allow effective traffic routing

 Cons:
 - Similar to 3.3.2, but you shift the complexity from Azure to your 3rd party solution.